mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 The group will no longer exist.
 The positions of nodes inside group won't be affected.

 #### Visual nodes representing visual models

 We can create special type of visual node which represents visual model from the list of available visual models in the current package using the 📦 button.
+The Main purpose of this functionality is the simplification of visual model.

 {{% tutorial-image "images/projects/cme-and-layout/creating-visual-diagram-node-from-existing.png" %}}